alicechang29/sharebnb/sharebnb/Sharebnb.md

 **Running list of things to research/fix:**
-- FormData - what is it??
-- Fix the Add New Listing Form - not using state
-	- How is this working right now??
+- Saving new listing in STATE
+	- how to display an image file?
+	- MAYBE can check for image data type
+		- if it is a URL, display it as src
+		- if it is not a URL, display it as file????